Growing Blackberries Indoors

 Blackberries are not super heavy feeders, but it’s still a good idea to feed them during their growing season.
 I tend to do so about once per month during the summer with a balanced fertilizer.
 Look for a 10-10-10 fertilizer or a 5-5-5.

 I tend to use a liquid fertilizer but dilute it down to about half-strength.
 Another good option is slow-release fertilizers as these can be placed at the beginning of the season.
 You can also use homemade compost, which is a great, natural way to add nutrients to the soil without using harsh chemicals.
+This is my preferred method when available with the added benefit that it saves you money.

 Harvesting Blackberries

 It takes about a year for blackberry plants to mature and start growing actual berries.
 After all your patience and hard work, when the plant begins to bear fruits, it is time to pluck them out.
 The right time to harvest the berries is a day or two after they turn black in color.
+Blackberry fruiting season begins in late spring and extends into mid to late summer.
+Expect to do most of your harvesting during this time.

 Wait till the blackberries soften a bit and pluck them while they look plump and shiny.
 As you pick the blackberries, prune back the branches to allow more growth in their place.